 What if your business isn’t making a profit?
 Your initial losses are still beneficial.
 LMM is an example.

 It took LMM about two years to declare a profit, during which time Andrew was not paying himself.
-The third year, it made a profit, but not much during the time that he was investing in the business.
+The third year, it made a profit, but not much during the time that he was

 He was able to use LMM’s losses against his personal income.
 That incentive to invest in growing your own business is pretty compelling.